 Scientists believe that the multidisciplinary nature of QIS will pave the way for new computing and sensing technologies.

-The $11 million award to Argonne will fund four major projects.
+The $10 million award to Argonne will fund five major projects, four based at Argonne and one based at Duke University of which Argonne will be a significant contributor.
 Two of the projects will study the science behind creating and manipulating quantum information.
 The first involves creating quantum bits (the unit of information transfer in quantum systems) using single photons and studying the transfer of information between different types of quantum bits.
 This research will drive the development of next generation tools for studying the interaction and manipulation of quantum bits at Argonne’s Center for Nanoscale Materials.

 The second project, a collaboration between Argonne, Fermilab and the University of Chicago, establishes a 30-mile optical fiber link between Argonne and Fermilab for studying quantum entanglement.
 Quantum entanglement refers to the actions of two or more particles whose behavior cannot be described independently even when the particles are separated by a large distance.
 “Creating and controlling quantum-entangled states of matter beyond laboratory settings will provide a powerful research platform to explore fundamentally new methods of processing information,” said David Awschalom, senior scientist at Argonne.
 Both these studies could have major impacts on communication and computation.

 A third project, a collaboration led by Duke University, will focus on quantum computing in chemical and material sciences.

 The final two projects involve high-energy physics.
 One seeks to establish new ways of doing quantum-enhanced precision measurements in concert with the National Institute of Standards and Technology.
 The other attempts to develop a new detection technology to identify and detect potential candidates for dark matter.